rajeshberi/DevEnvironments/README.md

 # Using Vagrant

-The Vagrantfile is setup to automatically download a VM image that already has the Systers mailman configured and already deployed.
+The Vagrantfile is setup to automatically download a VM image that already has the project configured and already deployed.
 Make sure you cd into one of the environments before running the commands below.

 ## Starting a VM